kevinledev/nft-explorer/README.md

 ## Implementation Timeline
 Note to self: complete by end of day
 <ul>
   <li>Friday: Write a javascript program that uses an API to pull nft data from the blockchain.
-The program will organize the data.
-Start researching how rarity scores are calculated.
-Decide if I should use a database or not, and if so, which database.</l1>
+Finalize rarity score formula and server.</l1>

   <li>Sunday: Research and design the scoring algorithm for NFTs.
 If there is time, create a front end that can render a single set of NFTs.</l1>